Features Princess Naomi (she) En Tournant the Horse (he), Mama/Baby Unicorn

 • Danika’s Dancing Day focuses on ballet.
 Danika creates a performance out of chores, playing outside, and even her dreams.
 Ballet words are mentioned often; non-dancers may want to start with a different story and build up to this one.

-• Darlene and the Daring Dancing Dolls tells how Darlene's ordinary life is in for some adventure.
+• Daryl and the Dancing Dolls tells how Darlene's ordinary life is in for some adventure.

 Check out audio versions too.